This post is also available in: French

 Take a night walk

-When the night falls, the city becomes even more romantic perfectly lit up.
+When the night falls, the city becomes even more romantic, perfectly lit up.
 A walk through the alleys and canals to admire the unique atmosphere is a must.

-See the swans in the Minnewater Park
+See the swans in Minnewater Park.

 A beautiful park located close to the train station, where you can relax and see swans swimming in the canals.
 The swan is one of the city’s symbols.
-According to the legend in 1448 the people of Bruges executed one of the town administrators belonging to the court of Maximilian of Austria.
-As his coat of arms featured a swan, Maximilian punished the residents of Bruges by making them keep swans in their canals.
+According to the legend, in 1448, the people of Bruges executed one of the town administrators belonging to the court of Maximilian of Austria.

-Eat chocolate and waffles
+Eat chocolate and waffles.

 Belgium is famous for its waffles and amazing chocolates.
 There are many chocolatiers around the town and many waffle shops.
 I loved my waffle on the stick purchased in a shop opposite Burg square.